Multisensory Reading Clinic

 -

-Are born with this condition and it tends to run in families
+People are born with this condition, and it tends to run in families.

 If we suspect dyslexia, what should we do?